rochacbruno/rust-intro/README.md

 ## Program

-1. What is Rust
-2. How to install it
+1. How to isntall
+2. Dev environment
 3. How to write and compile your first program
+4. Cargo and project
-4. Variable definition and RAII
+5. Variable definition and RAII
 5. Data Types
+6. Stack, Heap and Strings
-6. Console Input
+7. Console Input
-7. Operations and Type Casting
+8. Operations and Type Casting
-8. Control Flow
+9. Control Flow
-9. Functions
+10. Functions and borrowing
-10. Memory Management
 11. Custom Types
 12. A CLI program